Esther LeBaron Spencer and

 But being a “mundane commoner” was an anathema in Ma’s language.
 The last thing she wanted was to fit in and be average.

 I learned from her to do my best, also, to NOT be a commoner; not fit in; not go with the flow; and NEVER be average—if I could help it.
 Making waves was better; i.e., I did it the creative way, the Mexico-LeBaron way!

 Now I’m trying to undo my obstinant upbringing.
 I’ve found being average isn’t such a bad thing.
 It’s easier to be average.
-When all’s said and done, I postulate God loves average people: He-She sure makes a lot of them!
+When all’s said and done, I postulate God loves average people because He-She sure makes a lot of them!

-Nonetheless, my childhood legacy included my ma Esther believing she was Royalty and set above all others.
+Nonetheless, my childhood legacy included my ma Esther believing she was Royalty and set above all others—including her husband and fourteen children.
 Other than a few personality disorders like this, she seemed quite normal.

-But Ma thrived on the attention and respect she got in the cult for being “the sister of the one mighty and strong Joel LeBaron;” so much so, in fact, that she presented herself as: “The one mighty and strongess; the only begotten daughter—second only to Christ, God’s only begotten son.”
+Ma thrived on the attention and respect she got in the cult for being “the sister of the one mighty and strong Joel LeBaron;” so much so, in fact, that she presented herself as: “The one mighty and strongess; the only begotten daughter—and second only to Christ, God’s only begotten son.”

 Go figure!
 I already have.
-The numbers don’t add up—’cause bipolar disese was added in.
+The numbers don’t add up—’cause bipolar disease was added in.

 I’m talking about the years I knew Mother.
 People can change.
 I had no contact with her the last years of her life, before she became riddled with dementia; then died at ninety-two.